YTV (Canadian TV channel): Vortex on Demand

 In July 2005, Corus Entertainment entered a partnership with Comcast Corporation to launch a cable video-on-demand service called "Vortex on Demand" in the U.S. The deal consisted of 393 30-minute animated series from the Nelvana library; it aired programs such as Cadillacs & Dinosaurs and Medabots.
 The service was discontinued in mid-2007.

 Bionix On Demand

 In 2008, Corus Entertainment started offering a video-on-demand service called "Bionix On Demand" to Canadian cable providers.
 Rogers Cable and Shaw Cable were the only providers to offer the service.
 The service offered older and newer anime programs that did not air on YTV itself.
 The video-on-demand service was previously titled "YTV Anime On Demand".
 Bionix On Demand was discontinued on December 17, 2009, and was replaced by YTV On Demand.

 YTV GO

 YTV GO was a TV Everywhere mobile app available on the App Store and Google Play Store.
 It was available at no extra charge to all subscribed customers of Access Communications, Bell Satellite TV, Cogeco, Shaw Cable, Shaw Direct, Telus, and VMedia.
 It offered episodes of various programming from YTV.
 The app operated between September 2015 and May 1, 2019.

-Vrak.TV

-Along with YTV, Vrak launched on September 1, 1988 as Le Canal Famillie, which began as a French-language version of its now-defunct sister network, Family.
-In 2001, the channel was renamed to Vrak.TV.
-On July 5, 2013, due to the acquisition of Astral by Bell Media, Vrak.TV was separated from Family.
-In 2014, it rebranded as Vrak, while launching a new block called Vrak2.
-In 2016, the channel changed its demographic to the 13–35 age group due to the success of its Vrak2 block.

-On August 16, 2023, Vrak and Z were removed from Vidéotron, the company that made the original channel it was based on in 1982, whilst Bell removed Yoopa from all of their television services a day later.
-Yoopa was shut down on January 11, 2024, and was replaced with a broadcast version of its parent company's Qub Radio channel.

-Two days later on August 18, 2023, Bell Media announced that the channel would be closing on October 1, 2023, owing to "challenges" in the broadcasting sector, declining viewership and regulatory affairs deemed "outdated" by Bell Media.
-On September 25, the CRTC confirmed it had revoked Vrak's licence at the request of Bell Media, with the channel shut down on October 1, 2023.